 How to Stimulate Nipples to Induce Labor

-Nipple stimulation will make you contract (it releases oxytocin, also called pitocin, ~ you can read more about that here).
+Nipple stimulation will make you contract (it releases the hormone oxytocin, also called Pitocin, ~ you can read more about that here).
 But, if labor isn’t going to happen, this won’t push you past that bump.
 Either way, it gets the ol’ nip-nips prepped for the juice bar they’ll become later (it literally just is the exact way it sounds — you rub your nipples).
 Sounds fun, right?

 Foods that Induce Labor